AbdelrahmanHafez/claude-code-plus/README.md

 # Remove the hook
 rm ~/.claude/hooks/auto-approve-allowed-commands.sh

+# Remove the shell alias from your shell config files
+# Look for lines after "# Added by better-claude-code for shell alias"

+# Edit ~/.claude/settings.json to:
-# Optionally, remove the hook config from settings.json
+# - Remove the hook config from .hooks.PreToolUse
+# - Remove any unwanted permissions from .permissions.allow
 # (or just delete ~/.claude/settings.json to reset everything)
 ```